Chimney Breast Removal Cost

 There are building regulations that you need to take into consideration when it comes to removing your chimney breast.

-The building regulations require that the building is structurally stable after the chimney has been removed.
-You will need to adhere to building regulations which ensure that the home Is safe and stable after the work has been carried out.
+The building regulations require the building to be structurally stable after removing the chimney.
+You will need to adhere to building regulations that ensure that the home is safe and stable after the work has been carried out.

 It is recommended that you contact your local council who will provide accurate information on the type of building regulations that you need to adhere to for your particular type of chimney removal.

-Hiring Someone to Remove a Chimney Breast Checklist
+Checklist: Hiring a Chimney Specialist to Remove a Chimney Breast in the UK

 • Be sure to get the quote in writing so that you know exactly what you can expect to pay once the chimney breast removal is complete.

-• Always obtain at least three separate quotes for the job so that you can ensure you’re getting a reasonable price.
+• Always obtain at least 3 separate quotes for the job so that you can ensure you’re getting a reasonable price from a chimney specialist near you.

 • Ask for a breakdown of costs on the quotes so that you can be certain that you’re getting a fair price for each different element of the job.